yretenai/SteamFiles/README.md

 # SteamFiles

-A C# Library to use SteamDatabase's File Detection rulesets.
+A C# tool to tag an entire library with SteamDatabase's File Detection rulesets.